mLoaDs/FBANext/fullversionhistory.md

 -----------------------------
 MagicSeb
 December 31,2012
-FBNAext v0.2.97.28 custom 1.0 titles and previews are displayed
+FBANext v0.2.97.28 custom 1.0 titles and previews are displayed

 - Moonwalker BOOTLEG fix : 100% running now
 - Preview and titles OK: Using RomList.cpp from version 0.2.97.27
 --------------------------
 Lantus
 December 18,2012
-FBNAext v0.2.97.28
+FBANext v0.2.97.28

 - Added Ganbare Marin-kun to the CPS-1 driver [Barry, smitdogg, The Dumping Union]
 - Added Ghost Muncher to the Galaxian driver [Barry, Robbert, Misfitmame]